 To qualify to pay exempt-interest dividends, which are treated as items of interest excludable from gross income for federal income tax purposes, at least 50% of the value of the total assets of the Municipal Bond Fund must consist of obligations exempt from regular income tax as of the close of each quarter of the Municipal Bond Fund's taxable year.
 If the proportion of taxable investments held by the Municipal Bond Fund exceeds 50% of the Municipal Bond Fund's total assets as of the close of any quarter of any Fund taxable year, the Fund will not for that taxable year satisfy the general eligibility test that otherwise permits it to pay exempt-interest dividends.
 Distributions from the Municipal Bond Fund's tax-exempt interest income, while exempt from regular federal income tax, may be subject to state or local income taxes.
 A portion of these dividends may be tax preference items for purposes of the federal alternative minimum tax applicable to non-corporate shareholders.
-Since the Municipal Bond Fund invests primarily in sources that do not pay dividends, it is not expected that the distributions paid by the Municipal Bond Fund will qualify for either the dividends received deduction for corporations or any favorable U.S. federal income tax rate available to non-corporate shareholders on "qualified dividend income."
+Since the Municipal Bond Fund will qualify for either the dividends received deduction for corporations or any favorable U.S. federal income tax rate available to non-corporate shareholders on "qualified dividend income."
 Additionally, the Municipal Bond Fund is not a preferable investment for IRAs, for other tax-exempt or tax-deferred accounts or for investors who are not sensitive to the federal income tax consequences of their investments.